-Professor: Russell Stinson

-Associate Professor: Michael Oriatti Director of Bands: Fredrick M. Brown, Jr. Part-time instructor: Martha Healey
+Professor: Russell Stinson Associate Professor: Michael Oriatti Director of Bands: Fredrick M. Brown, Jr. Part-time instructor: Camille Beary Part-time instructor: Jon Beary Part-time instructor: Martha Healey Part-time instructor: Sarah Weston Part-time instructor: Markeieta Williams

 At Lyon we speak the language of music, endorsing its traditional role in the liberal arts.
 The music major is thus rooted in the history and theory of music as well as in performance.
 It is well suited to students who wish to pursue graduate study in performance, music education, music theory, or musicology; potential church musicians; and students who wish to study music in tandem with other disciplines.